Land Rover Discovery review - MPG, CO2 and running costs

 - 1Land Rover Discovery reviewThe fifth-generation Land Rover Discovery isn't cheap, but it's one of the best all-round family cars money can buy

-- 2Engines, performance and driveFour-cylinder diesel offers a more efficient entry point to the Discovery line-up
+- 3MPG, CO2 and Running Costs - currently readingMild-hybrid diesel engines offer a more efficient entry point to the Discovery line-up

-- 4Interior, design and technologyRange Rover levels of quality and refinement plus even more tech and practicality give the Discovery a winning edge
+- 4Interior, design and technologyRange Rover levels of quality and refinement, plus even more tech and practicality give the Discovery a winning edge

-- 5Practicality, comfort and boot spaceDisco’s interior is luxurious and cavernous, offering exactly what you want from a large, upmarket seven-seat SUV
+- 5Practicality, comfort and boot spaceThe Disco’s interior is luxurious and cavernous, offering exactly what you want from a large, upmarket seven-seat SUV

 - 6Reliability and SafetyA decent level of safety kit means all Discos should offer lots of protection for the family